stephanbruijnis/omnext.github.io/_best_practices/mendix/Forms/18-4-column-layout-grid-widths-not-conform-convention.markdown

 ---

 **Why**
-Using different layout grid column structures will decrease application uniformity and therefor will decrease user experience.
+Using different layout grid column structures will decrease application uniformity and therefore will negatively impact user experience.

 ![18.png]({{ site.url }}/assets/18.png)

 **How to fix**
-Please change the layout grid columns to 2;4;2;4 accoding to the conventions
+Change the layout grid columns to 2;4;2;4 accoding to the conventions.